apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 The approach described so far is not *fault-tolerant*: the crash of a single node can stop all other nodes from being able to deliver messages.
 If a node crashes or is partitioned from the rest of the cluster, the other nodes need a way to detect that.
 We can achieve this by making the nodes periodically send *heartbeat* messages to each other.
-If a node doesn't receive a heartbeat from another node for a long time, it can assume that the other node has crashed.
+If a node doesn't receive heartbeats from another node for a long time, it can assume that the other node has crashed.
 In this case, the messages coming from it can be discarded, thus unblocking the queue, and the node can be removed from the cluster.
 If the node comes back online and notices that it has been removed from the cluster, it rejoins the cluster as a "fresh" node and obtains a